juanmiguelrl/breast-cancer-subtyping/README.md

 imgdir: Path to the folder containing the images to clasify
 classification: Column name of the input dataframe which will be used to clasify
 output_file: Path where the resulting dataframe will be stored
+Optional:
+simplify_stage: Boolean if true it will create a new column in the output dataset with the column stage simplified (to 1,2,3,4)

 ### Train options in json (--t): (not finished yet)
 Compulsory: